kosarko/lindat-monitoring/ufal.d/README.md

 # Configuration

 This directory follows most of the conventions set forth by defautl icinga2/conf.d.
-It uses few of the default templates etc. (TODO list)
+It uses few of the default templates etc.:

 * plugin-check-command
 * mail-service-notification